Coffee-IT-Development/TopTabBar-iOS-Component/README.md

 ## Usage

+You can use the CITTopTabBarRunnable workspace to test the component directly.

+OR

 Import CITTopTabBar and add a CITTopTabBarView to your SwiftUI view.
 Best used in combination with a page style TabView.